hogbergmarkus/pythonic-hangman/README.md

 The list of words used in this game, that are placed in the words.py file, was taken from Kathrin-ddggxh on Github.

 Link to project here: [Kathrin-ddggxh](https://github.com/Kathrin-ddggxh/CI-PP3_hangman/blob/main/words.py)

+### People

+Thank you to my mentor Jack Wachira, always with insights and useful advice.

 ### Websites